yanaderevianko726/Tensorflow-People-Counting/README.md

 - cocoapi

 For detailed steps to install Tensorflow, follow the [Tensorflow installation instructions](https://www.tensorflow.org/install/).

-TensorFlow Object Detection API have to be installed to run TensorFlow Object Counting API, for more information, please see [this](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).

 ### Important: Compatibility problems caused by TensorFlow2 version.